xtaci/safebox/README.md

 6. Persistence
 7. Kava
 8. Akash
+9. Filecoin
-9. and more plugable export plugin keeping coming.
+10. and more plugable export plugin keeping coming.

 Up to **16384** keys can be derived with a single main key.